Kattankulathur railway station

-Kattangulathur railway station is one of the railway stations of the Chennai Beach–Chengalpattu section of the Chennai Suburban Railway Network.
+Kattangulathur railway station (station code: CTM) is an NSG–5 category Indian railway station in Chennai railway division of Southern Railway zone.
+It is one of the railway stations of the Chennai Beach–Chengalpattu section of the Chennai Suburban Railway Network.
 It serves the neighbourhood of Kattankulathur, a suburb of Chennai.
 It is situated at a distance of 45 km from Chennai Beach junction and is located on NH 32 in Kattankulathur, with an elevation of 51 m above sea level.

 History

 The lines at the station were electrified on 9 January 1965, with the electrification of the Tambaram—Chengalpattu section.

+The station

+Platforms

+There are a total of 4 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.
+The platforms are equipped with modern facility like display board of arrival and departure of trains.